Dan6200/lean-ehr/packages/assisted-living/notes/dashboard_aggregation_strategy.md

-# Dashboard Aggregation Strategy: From Firestore to BigQuery
+# Dashboard Aggregation Strategy: From Firestore to BigQuery via Cloud Functions

-This document outlines the plan to refactor the dashboard's data aggregation logic to resolve `RESOURCE_EXHAUSTED` errors and create a scalable, efficient architecture.
+This document outlines the plan to refactor the dashboard's data aggregation logic to resolve `RESOURCE_EXHAUSTED` errors and create a scalable, efficient architecture that supports our multi-database environment.

 ---

+## 1. The Problem: Multiple Issues with an In-App Approach

+The original "fetch-then-aggregate" pattern in the dashboard was not scalable.
+However, the initial proposed solution of using the official "Stream to BigQuery" Firebase Extension also presented critical blockers.

-## 1. The Problem: In-Memory Aggregation is Not Scalable
+### Problem A: In-Memory Aggregation is Not Scalable

-The current implementation of the `getChartData` function in `app/admin/dashboard/page.tsx` follows a "fetch-then-aggregate" pattern:

-1. It fetches a list of all residents.
-2. For each resident, it fetches all documents from four separate subcollections (`charges`, `claims`, `payments`, `adjustments`).
-3. It loads all of this raw data into the memory of the serverless function.
-4. It then aggregates the data in JavaScript.

-This approach leads to a "N+1" query explosion.
-For 100 residents, this results in over 400 individual database reads and pulls tens of thousands of documents into memory.
-This is the direct cause of the `RESOURCE_EXHAUSTED: Bandwidth exhausted or memory limit exceeded` error and is not a sustainable architecture.
+The `getChartData` function was fetching all documents from multiple collections for every resident, loading them into memory, and then aggregating.
+This leads to a "N+1" query explosion, causing `RESOURCE_EXHAUSTED` errors as data grows.

+### Problem B: Official Extension Lacks Essential Features

+The standard "Stream to BigQuery" Firebase Extension is insufficient for our needs for two key reasons:

+1.  **No Support for Multiple Databases:** The extension cannot be configured to listen to a specific named database (e.g., `staging-beta`), making it unusable for our multi-environment setup.
+2.  **No Decryption Step:** The extension streams raw, encrypted data to BigQuery.
+This would force us to perform complex and costly decryption within our BigQuery queries, which is inefficient and a poor security practice.

 ---

-## 2. The Solution: Offload Aggregation to BigQuery
+## 2. The Solution: Custom Cloud Functions as a Decryption & Streaming Pipeline

-The correct solution is to move the aggregation logic from the application layer to the database layer.
-While Firestore is not designed for complex `GROUP BY` and `SUM` operations, **Google Cloud BigQuery** is built for exactly this purpose.

-We will leverage the official **Firebase Extension: Stream Collections to BigQuery** to create a real-time, read-only replica of our financial data in BigQuery.
-Our application will then run a single, powerful SQL query against BigQuery to get the pre-aggregated data for the dashboard.
+The correct solution is to build our own data pipeline using **Firebase Cloud Functions** with **Firestore Triggers**.
+This approach gives us full control over the data streaming process and solves all the identified problems.

+We will create a set of Cloud Functions that trigger on any document write (`onDocumentWritten`) in our specified Firestore collections.
+Each function will then decrypt the data and stream the plaintext result into the appropriate BigQuery table.

 ### Benefits of this Approach:

-- **Massive Performance Gain:** Replaces hundreds of Firestore reads with a single, highly optimized BigQuery query.
+- **Multi-Database Support:** Cloud Functions can be explicitly configured to trigger on a specific database ID (e.g., `staging-beta`).
+- **Pre-Processing and Decryption:** We control the code, allowing us to decrypt the data on the fly before it ever reaches BigQuery.
+This means BigQuery tables will contain clean, plaintext data, making queries simpler and faster.
-- **Eliminates Resource Exhaustion:** The application's memory and bandwidth usage will be minimal, as it will only fetch a small, pre-aggregated result set.
+- **Eliminates Resource Exhaustion:** The application's dashboard will run a single query against BigQuery instead of hundreds of reads against Firestore.
-- **Scalability:** BigQuery is designed to handle massive datasets, ensuring the dashboard remains fast and reliable as the number of residents and transactions grows.
+- **Scalability:** Both Cloud Functions and BigQuery are highly scalable, ensuring the entire pipeline remains efficient as data volume grows.
-- **Separation of Concerns:** The application server is no longer responsible for heavy data processing, which is offloaded to a dedicated analytics engine.

 ---

 ## 3. Implementation Plan

-### Phase 1: Infrastructure Setup
+### Phase 1: Infrastructure & Backend

-1.  **Install the BigQuery Extension:**
-    - From the Firebase console, install the **[Stream Collections to BigQuery](https://firebase.google.com/products/extensions/firestore-bigquery-export)** extension.
-    - Configure the extension to monitor the following collections: `charges`, `claims`, `payments`, `adjustments`, and `residents` (for the `created_at` field).
-    - This will create corresponding tables in a new BigQuery dataset (e.g., `firestore_export`).
+1.  **Create Custom Cloud Functions:**
+    - In the `functions/` directory, create a separate trigger function for each collection we need to stream (e.g., `charges`, `claims`, `residents`).
+    - Each function will be configured with `{database: 'staging-beta', document: 'path/to/{docId}'}` to listen to the correct database and collection.
+    - A helper function (`helper.ts`) will contain the core logic for receiving the event, decrypting the data using the appropriate KEK, and inserting the plaintext data into the corresponding BigQuery table.

-2.  **Create a BigQuery Client:**
+2.  **Create a Backfill Script:**
-    - A file at `lib/bigquery.ts` will be created to instantiate and export a singleton BigQuery client, similar to the Firestore admin client.

-### Phase 2: Backend Refactoring
+    - A one-time script (`backfill-bigquery.ts`) is required to process all _existing_ documents in Firestore.
+    - This script will iterate through the collections, decrypt each document, and bulk-insert them into the BigQuery tables.

-1.  **Create the Aggregation SQL Query:**
+3.  **Create the Aggregation SQL Query:**
-    - A new file, `lib/bigquery/queries.ts`, will be created to house the SQL query.
+    - A file at `lib/bigquery/queries.ts` will house the SQL query.
-    - The query will perform the following actions:
-      - `UNION ALL` the `charges`, `claims`, `payments`, and `adjustments` tables.
-      - `GROUP BY` date.
-      - `SUM()` the amounts for each financial type.
-      - The query will be parameterized to accept a time range.
+    - Because the data in BigQuery is now clean, the query will be simpler.
+It will `UNION ALL` the tables, `GROUP BY` date, and `SUM` the amounts.

+### Phase 2: Application Layer Refactoring

-2.  **Rewrite `getChartData`:**
+1.  **Rewrite `getChartData`:**
-    - The `getChartData` function in `app/admin/dashboard/page.tsx` will be completely rewritten.
+    - The `getChartData` function in `app/admin/dashboard/page.tsx` will be rewritten to use the `bigqueryClient` and execute the new, simpler aggregation query.
-    - It will no longer call `getAllResidents` or `getNestedResidentData`.
-    - Instead, it will call the BigQuery client, execute the aggregation SQL query, and return the formatted results.
-    - A similar query will be written to calculate user growth based on the `residents` table in BigQuery.

 ### Phase 3: Frontend (No Changes Needed)

-The frontend components (`DashboardClient`, `SectionCards`, `ChartAreaInteractive`) will require **no changes**.
-They will continue to receive the `FormattedChartData` and `residents` props as they do now, but the data will be sourced from BigQuery instead of Firestore.
+The frontend components (`DashboardClient`, `SectionCards`, `ChartAreaInteractive`) will require **no changes**, as they will receive the same data structure as before.